 [6:158] Are they waiting that comes to them the angels, or comes your Lord, or comes some signs of your Lord?
 A day when comes some signs of your Lord will not benefit a soul for its faith (yawma yatee ba`du aayaati rabbika laa-yanfa`u nafsan īmānuahaa), had not it believed before, or had earned a good through its faith (aw kasabat fee īmānuaha khayran).
 Say, “Wait, indeed, we are those who wait.”

-[8:2] Only the believers are those – when has been mentioned God, has feared their hearts; and when has been recited His revelations to them, has increased them of faith; and upon their Lord they put trust (idhaa dhukira allahu wajilat quluubuhum wa-idhaa tuliyat `alayhim aayaatuhu zaadathum īmānan wa-`alaa rabbihim yatawakkaluuna).
+[8:2] Only the believers are those – when has been mentioned God, has feared their hearts; and when has been recited His revelations to them, has increased them in faith; and upon their Lord they put trust (idhaa dhukira allahu wajilat quluubuhum wa-idhaa tuliyat `alayhim aayaatuhu zaadathum īmānan wa-`alaa rabbihim yatawakkaluuna).

 [9:23] O you who believed, you should not take allies your fathers and your brothers, if they have preferred the disbelief over the faith (ini is’tahabbuu al-kuf’ra alaa al-īmānani).
 And whoever takes them as allies among you, then those – they are wrongdoers.